jacob-hegna/bee/README.md

 [![Build Status](https://travis-ci.org/jacob-hegna/basicpp.svg?branch=master)](https://travis-ci.org/jacob-hegna/basicpp)
 # basic++
-basic++ is an open source, BASIC compiler.
+basic++ is an open source, BASIC interpreter.
 Currently it does not follow any specific dialect (not enough commands are supported), but the GRAMMAR.md file will define all the possible commands.

 ## Copyright and License
 basic++ is Copyright 2013 Jacob Hegna.